retouch

 On the right we see the top left section of the floor mosaic.
 These were supplied as three pieces; the top section, a left section, and a right section.
 These sections had to be overlapped and matched perfectly, which was easier to do with higher resolution images than can be shown here.
 When matching images, we screen back the top image to see the image below for more precise matching.
 Everything had to be pieced to assemble the final floor of the exhibit.

-Trillinium Mosaic of Antioch
+Mosaic Floor of Antioch

 PHOTO RETOUCHING